 The Producer Responsibility Regulatory Service (PRRS) is responsible for registering producers and compliance schemes.
 Please contact them if you need any further help:

-If you know of a business that is not complying with its producer responsibility obligations call us on 0800 023 2090 a recorded message will ask you to leave details.
+If you know of a business that is not complying with its producer responsibility obligations please call us on 0800 023 2090.
+A recorded message will ask you to leave details.